Axonius/axonius_api_client/docs/main/usage_cli/grp_adapters_cmds/cmd_get.rst

 Output feeds
 ===============================================

-The ouput from this command is able to be supplied as input to these commands:
+The output from this command is able to be supplied as input to these commands:

 * :doc:`../grp_cnx_cmds/cmd_check`
 * :doc:`../grp_cnx_cmds/cmd_delete`